 Use the accelerator to get to the higher speed.
-Press SET-.
-Release the control and the accelerator pedal.
+Briefly press and release SET- and release the accelerator pedal.
 The vehicle will now cruise at the higher speed.
 When the accelerator pedal is pressed, ACC will not brake because it is overridden.
-The ACC indicator turns blue on the instrument cluster and head-up display, if equipped.
+While overridden, the ACC indicator will turn blue on the instrument cluster and Head-Up Display (HUD), if equipped.

-- Press and hold RES+ until the desired set speed appears on the display, then release it. - To increase vehicle speed in small increments, press RES+ to the first detent.
-For each press, the vehicle goes 1 km/h (1 mph). - To increase vehicle speed in larger increments, press RES+ to the second detent.
+- 256 - Press and hold RES+ until the desired set speed appears on the display, then release it. - To increase vehicle speed in small increments, press RES+ to the first detent.
+For each press, the vehicle goes 1 km/h or (1 mph) faster. - To increase vehicle speed in larger increments, press RES+ to the second detent.
 For each press, the vehicle speed increases to the next 5 km/h (5 mph) mark on the speedometer.